-Recorder club is held on a Monday lunchtime with Miss Speers and members of Year 6.
+Recorder club is held at lunchtime with Miss Speers and members of Year 6.
 If you happen to pop in, you will hear many different genres of music played; some you can tell are definitely their favourites!

 Our big musical showcase each year is at the end of June.

 We dress up as our favourite musician, perform, listen and explore new musical concepts... but most of all - have fun!

 There is so much musicality to celebrate at Forest Fields!